LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_4.md

 See the highlighted line above, matches the `name`{{}} in the configuration file.

-* `default_remediation: ban|captcha`{{}}: This is the default remediation that will be used when a rule matches.
+* `default_remediation: ban|captcha|log`{{}}: This is the default remediation that will be used when a inband rule matches.
 In this case, we are going to provide the ban template which will block the request.
-It is important to note that this does not mean the IP address is banned, it means that the request is blocked.
+It is important to note that this does not mean the requesting IP address is banned, it means that the request is blocked.

 * `inband_rules: - my/rule`{{}}: This is list of rule names that we want to load.
 In this case, we are going to create one from scratch called `my/rule`{{}}.